The hidden benefit to Spotify's new and improved free service

-Spotify's new mobile app unshackles free users from shuffle mode -- and opens up a cache of new data in the process.
+Spotify's revamped mobile app unshackles free users from shuffle mode -- and opens up a cache of new data in the process.

 "All of this ... understanding of music was locked into Premium," Babar Zafar, Spotify's vice president of product development, said in an interview Tuesday.
 "What happens when you add another 90 million users?"